romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your team wants to standardize CI/CD processes across multiple projects.
+Q: Your team wants to standardize CI/CD processes across multiple projects.
 How can workflow and action templates be reused effectively?
 <details><summary>Show the answer</summary><p>

 - **Use a centralized .github repository to store workflow templates and reference them in individual project repositories**